GrantBirki/octokit.cr/README.md

 **Note:** This is in the very early stages of development.
 The GitHub API is expansive and there is a lot to do to get this up and running.
 For a list of API connections that have been completed and are still to come, see the [Roadmap](#roadmap)

+> This project is a maintained fork of [watzon/octokit.cr](https://github.com/watzon/octokit.cr)

 ## Installation

 1. Add the dependency to your `shard.yml`: